-The Antequera-Santa Ana AVE station is 15 kilometres from the town centre.
-It is the departure point for trains to Madrid, Barcelona, Malaga, Granada, Seville, Cordoba and Algeciras.
-The station is a modern building with quartz crystal walls and flat roofs.
-As well as taxis, there is a bus service which connects the station with the city centre.
+The High Velocity Train (AVE) Antequera-Santa Ana Station is placed 15 km away from the urban centre.
+It is the point of departure and arrival of trains from and to Madrid, Barcelona, Málaga, Granada, Seville, Córdoba and Algeciras.
+The building station is of modern design, with quartz-crystal walls and plain roofs.

 There is no single area where you will find the tapas bars and restaurants.
 They are spread out throughout the city, making it easy to combine a day of sightseeing with gastronomic tourism.
 Don’t forget to visit the enclosed convents and their bakeries, such as the Convents of Belen or San Jose, to buy the traditional bienmesabe.
 At Christmas, these bakeries also sell mantecado shortbread, another of the typical sweets of Antequera, together with others typical of the Easter week, such as pestiños (deep-fried dough with honey), torrijas (bread fried with milk and honey) and roscos (fried dough rings).